 Network engineers that work around the world are well aware of the many different plugs and sockets in use in data centers.
 But first-time experience in a foreign data center might be hard if you don’t know which power cord is used there.
 There is more than one standard being used in the world.
-Different country may use different power cords plugs and connectors, especially the plug types.
+Different country may use different power cord types, different plugs and connectors, especially the plug types.

 Among the connector types, C13, C15 and C19 are the most commonly used ones in data centers.
 Details are listed in the table below: